< About us

 Carolina Coll is Head of Reservoir Development, CCS and Energy Storage.

-She has more than 25 years of diversified experience in the oil and gas industry worldwide in a variety of roles in engineering and management and in the area of carbon capture, storage and utilization of CO2.
+Carolina has more than 25 years of diversified experience in the oil and gas industry worldwide in a variety of roles in engineering and management and in the area of carbon capture, storage and utilization of CO2.
 Carolina’s team deliver projects on O&G reservoir development, CCUS and energy storage including hydrogen.

 Malvika Nagarkoti is an accomplished energy sector professional with global experience across Europe, the Caspian, India, Asia Pacific, and North Africa.